StealthyApe/RaidTeleporter/README.md

 If you need to change the module configuration, go to your server configuration directory (where your worldserver or worldserver.exe is), copy RaidTeleporter.conf.dist to RaidTeleporter.conf and edit that new file.

 Credits
-Covertmonkey: Find me in the Azer
+Covertmonkey: Find me in my [discord](https://discord.gg/zHTqRY4EAQ"Covertmonkey's Modules")

 AzerothCore: repository - website - discord chat community